Realizable Standard Young Tableaux

 Motivated by the study of a deconvolution algorithm in~\cite{MallowsVanderbei}, Mallows and Vanderbei defined a novel subset of rectangular standard Young tableaux.
 We say a vector $x \in \R^k$ is \emph{increasing} if $x_{1} < x_{2} < \dots < x_{k}$.
 Given two increasing vectors $x \in \R^m$ and $y \in \R^n$, we define their \emph{outer sum} as the matrix $x \circ y \in \R^{m \times n}$ with entries $(x \circ y)_{ij} = x_{i} + y_{j}$.
 Since $x$ and $y$ are increasing, the entries of $x \circ y$ must be increasing from left to right and top to bottom.
 For a generic choice of $x$ and $y$, all entries of $x \circ y$ are distinct.
 In this case, the total order on $[m] \times [n]$ given by the entries of $x\circ y$ must correspond to a standard Young tableau of rectangular shape $m \times n$, which we denote $\tabfunc(x \circ y)$.
 We call a rectangular standard Young tableau, or rectangular tableau for short, \emph{realizable} if it is equal to $\tabfunc(x \circ y)$ for some $x$ and $y$.
 See Figure \ref{fig:firstexample} for an example.
 In what follows, we denote the set of all $m \times n$ rectangular tableaux by $\SYT(m,n)$, and the set of realizable rectangular tableaux by $\rSYT(m,n)$.

 As a first step for studying realizable rectangular tableaux, Mallows and Vanderbei showed that all $2 \times n$ tableaux are realizable and gave examples of $m \times n$ tableaux for small choices of $m$ and $n$ that are not realizable.
 They concluded that the problem of studying realizable tableaux is difficult and required some new perspective.
 The goal of our work is to asymptotically enumerate these tableaux and describe many other contexts in which they arise including sorting algorithms, quantum computing, random sorting networks, reflection arrangements, fiber polytopes, and Goodman and Pollack's theory of allowable sequences.
-The key starting point for our analysis comes from the following observation by the second author and Sanyal in~\cite{FlagPoly}.